ministryofjustice/github-collaborators/README.md

 * Does not report any external collaborators who have not yet accepted their invitation to collaborate.
 Pending collaborators are not reported by the github graphql API.

+### `bin/list-repositories.rb`

+Output the names of all current (i.e. excluding deleted/archived/locked) MoJ github repositories.

 ### ` bin/import-repository-collaborators.rb`

-This script takes the name of an MoJ github repository as a single paramater, and creates a file in the `terraform` directory defining all of that repository's external collaborators.
+This script takes a list of names of MoJ github repositories, and creates a file for each repository, in the `terraform` directory, defining all of that repository's external collaborators.

 e.g. running